About Florida Repertory Theatre

 Born and raised near Allentown, Pennsylvania, Greg’s career in regional theatre took him all over the country.
 In the 1990s, he settled in Southwest Florida, his “ideal community.”
 It was there he met and fell in love with his amazing wife, Liz Abbott, who grew up on Sanibel Island.

-Greg and Liz have happily made their home in Fort Myers for 20 years where they are raising their two beautiful children, 11-year old Liza Jayne, a student at Cypress Lake Middle School and 9-year old Jack who attends Tanglewood Elementary School.
+Greg and Liz have happily made their home in Fort Myers for 20 years where they are raising their two beautiful children, Liza Jayne, a student at Cypress Lake Middle School, and Jack who attends Tanglewood Elementary School.